Matt-Jones-Developer/Portfolio/README.md

 - colour palette - how I chose them and why.
 - any graphic or font design or workflow - why I chose them.
 - How the design helped to cater for all the project FEATURES above.

-## Project Annotation

-I wanted to mention what the motivation was behind each project, what I enjoyed, what I struggled with and how I overcame it - so I will have to put that here since the brief requires the project links load the deployed sites (my idea was to have a small intro (annotations) with links for the sites github repo and deployment link)

 First design wireframe: